productsupcom/vyos-ipblock-generator/README.md

    - Check that the network group exists
    - Verify nftables service is running

+5. **Whitelist not working as expected**
+   - Check syntax of whitelist file
+   - Ensure IPs are not falling within whitelisted ranges

 ### Testing

 Always test with dry-run first: